gmpassos/amdjs.dart/README.md

 JavaScript AMD (Asynchronous Module Definition) Dart interoperability.

-When using JS libraries that uses AMD (like RequireJS), you need to call the JS function require() to correctly load the library or unpredicted behaviors will happens.
+When using JS libraries that uses AMD (RequireJS), you need to call the JS function require() to correctly load the library or unpredicted behaviors will happens.

 This Dart packages helps to transparently load JS libraries from Dart, using native AMD require(), when present, or just adding